 - 10 tablespoons cold Butter (set aside 2 tablespoons for topping)

 - 1/4 cup brown sugar

 - 1/2 cup Quick Cooking Oats

-- Preheat oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Spray a 13x9 baking dish with cooking spray.

 - Prepare the filling: In a large saucepan, combine the chunks of berries, sugar, lemon juice, corn starch, and water.
 Stir to combine.
 Bring to a gentle boil over med-high heat.
 Once it starts to boil, reduce the heat to medium and simmer, stirring occasionally, until the liquid turns into a thick syrup (about 6-8 minutes).
 Remove the pan from the heat and set it aside.